Function List

 ).upVec

-cannot be too small.
+length should not be too small.

 viewSpace